 We’ve all heard about tardigrades at least once in our lives and recently, maybe a little too much.
 We have also seen the cute frumpy pictures on the internet, but what are they?
-They are micro-organisms that have been hypothesized to not only survive space like conditions but maybe actually be from outer space!
+They are micro-organisms that have been hypothesized to not only survive space-like conditions but maybe actually be from outer space!

 What are Tardigrades?

 Tardigrades are small microscopic organisms that are usually half a millimeter in size with eight clawed legs.
 They have been in the news for their many indestructible qualities such as being able to survive space and recently, proof that they can even survive UV radiation.
 Surprisingly, contrary to popular belief that they are just one species, the term ‘tardigrades’ refers to an entire PHYLUM!
-There are over 1000 species of tardigrades, each with their own unique qualities.
+There are over 1000 species of tardigrades, each with its own unique qualities.
 There have been many questions as to where they originate from and what their ancestry looks like, so we will be discussing that in this article.

 How common are they in our environment?